ashishpandey/Hackintosh-Intel-i9-10900k-Gigabyte-Z490-Vision-D/ForkChangelog.md

 Changes on top of SchmockLord's upstream

 - running `generate_config.sh <file>` against one of the config_X.plist will patch serials from `secrets.env` file.
 See `secrets.example` for inspiration on creating secrets file
-- Added BrcmPatchRAM for Bluetooth support
+- Enabled BrcmPatchRAM for Bluetooth support
 - `UpdateSMBIOSMode=Custom` & `CustomSMBIOSGuid=true` for Windows boot support
+- Added Solarflare 10GBe NIC support

 # Fork ChangeLog
 #### Oct 2022